mattiatamburrino/Conteggio-del-Denaro/README.md

 # My Money Counter

-This is an intermediate-level C++ program designed to help you accurately calculate the total amount of cash you have on hand.
+**My Money Counter** is an intermediate-level C++ program designed to help you accurately calculate the total amount of cash you have on hand.

 ## How It Works